AliciaUwaifo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod -R a+X ./ - executes permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files remain unchanged mkdir -m 751 my_dir - create a directory called my_dir with permissions 751 in the working directory chgrp school hello - changes the group owner to school for the file hello
+Regular files remain unchanged mkdir -m 751 my_dir - create a directory called my_dir with permissions 751 in the working directory chgrp school hello - changes the group owner to school for the file hello chown -R staff:vincent ./ - changes the owner and group owner for all the files and directories in the working directory